 When merchants generate a page for their sites using Shopify, a WYSIWYG editor will appear.
 Entering a title in the allocated section under “Page details” will display that headline on the page itself.
 To edit the title tag, retailers must click “Edit website SEO” in the “Search Engine Listings Preview” section.

-you’re going to be most effective by crafting a strong semantic title that clearly reflects the page itself.
+You’re going to be most effective by crafting a strong semantic title that clearly reflects the page itself.
 You want to make sure that you stick to around 60 characters to avoid having the title tag cut off in the SERPs.
 You also want to make sure that you are thinking in terms of your customer.
 It’s easy just to put keywords all in your tag, but think about the user experience.
 This is the first interaction that someone will have with your company, so you want to make sure it is conveying the most accurate information while also being clickable.

 Much like the title tag, meta description information shows to consumers via the SERPs.
 This information is the description below the blue-linked title and provides users with more information on the page’s contents.
+Check out this example of our client Bokksu, below.

 Meta description editing features are accessed in the same way as title tags.